swooshoo/PokeDexTop/README.md

 Upon a friend group challenging eachother to cultivate a TCG national pokedex generation by generation over months per gen, I was inspired to code a digital binder to track, display, search, and share admirable TCG cards and binder pages. </p>

+## Features

+- A digital binder organized by Pokedex number and split into generations.
+- A 'Search by Set' tab that allows you to browse through TCG sets.
+- A 'Search by Pokemon' tab that allows you to search for all cards pertaining to certain Pokemon.
+- A button to add cards from either Search tabs to your digital binder.

+## Features to Work on (Refer to Issues)

+- Hover and examine cards for further detail.
+- Remove existing cards in your digital binder.
+- Select and export by multiple individual cards with their names/numbers or by generation page.

 ## Advantages of a Desktop Application

 Better Performance: Direct access to system resources.
 No HTTP overhead or browser rendering limitations.
 Faster image loading and display